You can say "bears hibernate in winter" or "bears hibernate in the winter", and it's true that you can't say "the winters" here.

 This is used with nouns that tell about a period of activity, but which don't talk about time (like "summer", "weekend", "holiday").

 -- "De var her under hele krigen." ("They were here for the whole war.")
 "De kjedet seg under konserten." ("They were bored during the concert.")

 I LOPET AV

--- "De malte huset i lopet av ferien." ("They painted the house in the course of a week.")
+-- "De malte huset i lopet av ferien." ("They painted the house during the holidays.")
 "De laerte mye i lopet av kurset."
 (They learnt a lot during the course.")